gomorpheus/morpheus-cli-docs/CLI-Manual.md

     -B, --benchmark                  Print benchmark time and exit/error after the command is finished.
     -V, --debug                      Print extra output for debugging.
     -h, --help                       Print this help

+Update global catalog item type access for a role.
+[role] is required.
+This is the name (authority) or id of a role.
+[access] is required.
+This is the access level to assign: full, custom or none.
 ```

 #### roles update-global-cloud-access